 Howard University is an institution that is recognized for the Mecca that it is – a center of Blackness, study, spirit and energy – and Howard Homecoming embodies this.
 In 2020, Howard is known as much for its celebrity alum as it’s been known historically for its medical school.
-Howard’s logo and word mark are highly recognizable and from its visibility on the big screen, has become the go-to HBCU for showcasing Black excellence.
+Howard’s logo and word mark are highly recognizable and from its visibility on the big screen in Hollywood, has become the go-to HBCU for showcasing Black excellence.
 But when has that not been the case in the school’s 151-year history?
-A distinguishing fact that Howard University is a ranking Research Institute is overlooked.
-The legacy of Howard University “produc[ing] more on-campus African-American Ph.D.s than any other university in the world” should be evidence enough to think that there is something significant and special that exists within the campus.
+One overlooked fact is that Howard University is a ranking Research Institute is overlooked.
+The legacy of Howard University “produc[ing] more on-campus African-American Ph.D.s than any other university in the world” should be evidence enough to think that there is something significant and special that exists on the campus.

 For AURN Digital, highlighting Howard University’s research and literacy legacies is as important as showcasing how homecoming goes down.
-During homecoming 2019, AURN Digital produced a short film on the duality of literacy legacies at Howard and celebrating its progeny coming home.
+During homecoming 2019, AURN Digital produced a short film on the duality of the intellectual legacy at Howard and celebrating its progeny coming home.

-Following our contributing writer, host and Howard alum J. Hall Radio with a camera, we specifically explored the importance of Founders Library, Moorland-Spingarn Research Center and Maroon learning spaces.
-As the AURN production team documented and explored the physicality and spirit of the yard, we simultaneously talked with professors, researchers, librarians and educators who spoke to Howard University as a research school, concepts of Afro futurism, Black genius and what celebration in Black spaces looks and feels like.
+Following our contributing writer, host and Howard alum J. Hall Radio, we explored the importance of Founders Library, Moorland-Spingarn Research Center and Maroon learning spaces.
+Simultaneously as the AURN production team documented and explored the physical landscape and spirit of the yard, we simultaneously talked with professors, researchers, librarians and educators.
+They spoke of Howard University as a research school, on concepts of Afro futurism, Black genius and what celebration looks and feels like in Black spaces.
 Because as the world knows, Howard Homecoming is a whole vibe.
-See for yourself below: